mikekwright/mikekwright.github.io/source/_posts/2013-10-24-splunk-6-whats-new.markdown

 date: 2013-10-24 22:56
 comments: true
 categories:
-- Splunk
+- splunk
-- Web Development
+- web development
 ---

 Today we had a Tech Talk at work that was focused on our organizations upgrade to the newly